-In this group you can study another subject from Groups 2, 3 or 4 i.e. another second language, another human/social science or another experimental science.
+In this group you can study another subject from Groups 2, 3 or 4 i.e. another second language, another Individuals and Societies subject or another science.
 Or, you can take:

 VISUAL ARTS (H and S)

 There are two parts to the course: Studio Work (practical) and Research Workbook (theory).
 Higher level students study both.
 Students choose either a course which is 60% practical and 40% theory or alternatively a course which is 60% theory and 40% practical.